-For the period October 1, 2023 to June 30, 2024

-Expressed in Canadian Dollars

-This Management's Discussion and Analysis ("MD&A") for Anteros Metals Inc. ("Anteros" or the "Company"), prepared as of January 27, 2025, has been amended for adjustments to the fair value of the shares issued for the Havens Steady Property and, should be read in conjunction with the Company's unaudited Condensed Interim Financial Statements for the period October 1, 2023 to June 30, 2024 and the related notes to those financial statements.
+For the year ended September 30, 2024 Expressed in Canadian Dollars This Management's Discussion and Analysis ("MD&A") for Anteros Metals Inc. ("Anteros" or the "Company"), prepared as of January 28, 2025, should be read in conjunction with the Company's Financial Statements for the years ended September 30, 2024 and 2023 and the related notes to those financial statements.